Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 {% include figure.liquid loading="eager" path="assets/posts/video_based_human_motion_prediction/pose_prediction.jpg" class="img-fluid rounded z-depth-1" %}

 The goal of 3D pose prediction is given a past horizon of 3D joint poses, predict future joint poses over a given time horizon.
-For this task, we use the architecture called Histor Repats Itself (HisRepItself) which tackles human motion prediction via motion attention.
+For this task, we use the architecture called History Repeats Itself (HisRepItself) which tackles human motion prediction via motion attention.

 For the purposes of this approach, we purely look at past frames over a certain horizon to predict future human poses over another horizon.
 The underlying hypothesis is since humans tend to repeat motion across long time periods, sub sequences in motion history can be discovered via motion attention.

-This motion attention is then feeded in to the prediction model which consists of a Graph Convolutionl Network (GCN) to capture the spatial relationship of the human skeletal joints.
+This motion attention is then feeded in to the prediction model which consists of a Graph Convolutional Network (GCN) to capture the spatial relationship of the human skeletal joints.

 The visualization of the architecture is shown below: